cortexproject/cortex/docs/architecture.md

 ### Chunks storage (default)

-The chunks storage stores each single time series into a separate object called chunk.
-Each chunk contains the timestamp-value pairs for a given period (defaults to 12 hours) of the series.
-Series chunks are then indexed by time range period and metric labels, in order to provide a fast lookup across millions - or even billions - of chunks.
+The chunks storage stores each single time series into a separate object called _chunk_.
+Each chunk contains the timestamp-value pairs for a given period (defaults to 12 hours) of the series. chunks are then indexed by time range and labels, in order to provide a fast lookup across many (over millions) chunks.

 For this reason, the chunks storage consists of: